 You really only encounter significant issues when you place your lucky bamboo near places that will have large temperature fluctuations.
 For instance, placing your plant near an air conditioner could cause the temperature to be lower than 65 degrees Fahrenheit in that specific spot.

-Even leaving your lucky bamboo plant too close to a windy or a drafty door could be bad during the winter months.
-When the outdoor temperatures are freezing, you’re going to have to be more careful about placing your lucky bamboo plant away from areas that will experience drafts.
+Even leaving your plant too close to a windy or a drafty door could be bad during the winter months.
+When the outdoor temperatures are freezing, you’re going to have to be more careful about placing it away from areas that will experience drafts.

 3 – Lighting Issues

-Both extreme light and too little light will present big problems for your lucky bamboo plant.
-For a lucky bamboo plant to thrive, it is supposed to get moderate sunlight that is indirect.
+Both extreme light and too little light will present big problems for your plant.
+For these plants to thrive, they’re supposed to get moderate sunlight that is indirect.

 4 – Pests

 Pests can potentially cause your lucky bamboo plant a fair number of problems, too.
-Mealybugs happen to be a common pest that will give lucky bamboo plants problems, and you’re going to want to keep an eye out for them.
+Mealybugs happen to be a common pest that will give these plants problems, and you’re going to want to keep an eye out for them.

 Mealybugs will try to eat your plant, and this is certainly going to harm it.
 You should do what you can to remove the pest issues so that your plant can be healthy once again.

-If you find fungus growing on your lucky bamboo plant, then you’ll need to purchase a type of fungicide to take care of this.
+If you find fungus growing on your lucky bamboo, you’ll need to purchase a type of fungicide to take care of this.
 A bit of rubbing alcohol should be all that you need to eliminate mealybugs, and mites can be removed with plain water and dish detergent.

 5 – Pets Eating the Plant